 Types of Cherenkov Detectors – Examples

 - RICH.
 Practical multi-track Ring-Imaging Cherenkov detectors (generically called RICH counters) are a more recent development.
-In a RICH detector, a cone of Cherenkov light is produced when a high speed charged particle traverses a suitable medium, often called radiator.
-This light cone is detected on a position sensitive planar photon detector, which allows reconstructing a ring or disc, the radius of which is a measure for the Cherenkov emission angle.
+In a RICH detector, a cone of Cherenkov light is produced when a high-speed charged particle traverses a suitable medium, often called a radiator.
+This light cone is detected on a position-sensitive planar photon detector, which allows the reconstruction of a ring or disc, the radius of which is a measure for the Cherenkov emission angle.
 For example, the LHCb experiment on the Large Hadron Collider uses two RICH detectors for differentiating between pions and kaons.

 - Super-Kamiokande.
-Super-Kamiokande is an underground neutrino observatory, which uses large water Cherenkov counters to detect high-energy neutrinos to search for proton decay, study solar and atmospheric neutrinos, and keep watch for supernovae in the Milky Way Galaxy.
-It consists of a cylindrical stainless steel tank about 40 m (131 ft) in height and diameter holding 50,000 tons of ultrapure water.
+Super-Kamiokande is an underground neutrino observatory that uses large water Cherenkov counters to detect high-energy neutrinos to search for proton decay, study solar and atmospheric neutrinos, and keep watch for supernovae in the Milky Way Galaxy.
+It consists of a cylindrical stainless steel tank about 40 m (131 ft) in height and diameter, holding 50,000 tons of ultrapure water.
 Mounted on an inside superstructure are about 13,000 photomultiplier tubes that detect light from Cherenkov radiation.